MattFalahe/SeAT-Discord-Pings/README.md

 - Ensure roles and channels are added in Discord Config
 - Check that they are marked as active
 - Verify the Discord IDs are correct

+### Doctrine Dropdown Not Showing
+- Ensure seat-fitting plugin is installed (CryptaTech or Denngarr version)
+- Create at least one doctrine in the fitting plugin
+- Check logs for any loading errors

 ### Database Errors
 - Run `php artisan migrate` to ensure all tables are created